Understanding RUVs

 How much does an RUV cost?

-The cost of the RUV is generally paid for by the company, so you often incur no additional cost for your investment.
-Any potential state filing fees (i.e. Blue Sky Fees) are also paid for by the company.
+The cost of the RUV administration is generally paid for by the company, so you generally incur no additional administrative cost for making your investment.
+Any potential state filing fees (i.e. Blue Sky Fees) are also paid for by the company..

 Investment Documents